-Use Land Grant University (LGU) or other science-based nutrient recommendations to manage soil fertility and crop nutrients through crop rotations, cover crops, and the application of nutrient sources, including manure, compost and other organic by products.
-Nutrient applications must follow NRCS CPS Nutrient Management (Code 590) and any State level nutrient management requirements.
+Use Land Grant University (LGU) or other science-based nutrient recommendations to manage soil fertility and crop nutrients through crop rotations, cover crops, and the application of nutrient sources, including manure, compost and other organic by-products.
 Apply organic soil amendments at rates that do not overload phosphorus (P) or other nutrients.
+For phosphorus, the P Index must be run.
+When the risk